dotnet/csharplang/proposals/default-interface-methods.md

 > ***Open Issue:*** Should `const` declarations be permitted in an interface?

-> ***Open Issue:*** We do not currently permit `partial` on an interface or its members.
-That would require a separate proposal.
+> ***Closed Issue:*** We do not currently permit `partial` on an interface or its members.
+That would require a separate proposal. ***Decision***: Yes. https://github.com/dotnet/csharplang/blob/master/meetings/2018/LDM-2018-10-17.md#permit-partial-in-interface

 ### Overrides in interfaces

 Override declarations (i.e. those containing the `override` modifier) allow the programmer to provide a most specific implementation of a virtual member in an interface where the compiler or runtime would not otherwise find one.
 It also allows turning an abstract member from a super-interface into a default member in a derived interface.
 An override declaration is permitted to *explicitly* override a particular base interface method by qualifying the declaration with the interface name (no access modifier is permitted in this case).
+Implicit overrides are not permitted.

 ``` c#